ibm-cloud-docs/codeengine/troubleshoot-build.md

 1. Determine which secret is used.
 Use the [`ibmcloud ce build get`](/docs/codeengine?topic=codeengine-cli#cli-build-get) command to display the registry access secret that is used.

 2. Determine whether a `.dockerconfigjson` key exists.
 Use the [`ibmcloud ce registry get`](/docs/codeengine?topic=codeengine-cli#cli-registry-get) command for the registry access secret.
-Be aware that the secret data is encoded with base64 and not directly visible; however, the secret contains credentials.
+Note that the secret data is encoded with base64 and not directly visible; however, the secret contains credentials.
 In the command output, check the `Data` section.
 It must contain a key that is called `.dockerconfigjson`.
 If the `.dockerconfigjson` key is not displayed, then this secret is not suitable to authenticate with a container registry and you need to create a correct secret and reference it in the build.
 For more information, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).

     **Example output**